-Parameter Use to Minimum Packet Receive Buffers = number Specify the minimum number of packet receive buffers the operating system can allocate.
+Parameter Use to Minimum Packet Receive Buffers number Specify the minimum number of packet receive buffers the operating system can allocate.
 The operating system allocates this number of buffers as soon as the server boots.
-You must ac this command to the startup.ncf file.
+You must add this command to the startup.ncf file.
 You cannot change the setting at the console prompt.
-Supported values: 10 to 20000 Default: 500 Before increasing this parameter, use NetWare Remote Manage or MONITOR to view the server's use of packet receive buffers If you have EISA or microchannel bus master boards in your server and are receiving No ECB available count errors (see LA WAN Drivers in "MONITOR" on page 103) right after the serve boots, increase this parameter so that each board can have at least five packet receive buffers.
-If the allocated number is higher than 10 and the server doesn respond immediately after booting, increase this parameter.
+Supported values: 10 to 32768Default: 2000 Before increasing this parameter, use Novell Remote Manager or MONITOR to view the server's use of packet receive buffers.
+If you have EISA or microchannel bus master boards in your server and are receiving No ECB available count errors (see LAN/WAN Drivers in Section 1.94, "MONITOR," on page 102) right after the server boots, increase this parameter so that each board can have at least five packet receive buffers.
+If the allocated number is higher than 10 and the server doesn't respond immediately after booting, increase this parameter.
 The value of this parameter must be less than the value of the Maximum Packet Receive Buffers parameter.
-If it is greater, th system increases the value of the Maximum Packet Receive Buffers parameter to match that of the Minimum Packet Receive Buffers parameter.
-Maximum Physical Receive Packet Size = number Specify the maximum size of packets that can be transmitted of the network.
-You must add this command to the STARTUP.NC file.
-You cannot change the setting at the console prompt or usin any other utilities.
-Supported values: 618 to 24682 Default: 4202 The default allows 2 KB (data with the packet header).
-If you us token ring or Ethernet boards, the default is acceptable.
+If it is greater, the system increases the value of the Maximum Packet Receive Buffers parameter to match that of the Minimum Packet Receive Buffers parameter.
+Owning NLM: lsl.nlm Maximum Physical Receive Packet Size number Specify the maximum size of packets that can be transmitted on the network.
+IMPORTANT: You must add this command to the startup.ncf file.
+You cannot change the setting at the console prompt or by using any other utilties.
+Supported values: 618 to 65642Default: 4224 The default allows 2 KB (data with the packet header).
+If you use token ring or Ethernet boards, the default is acceptable.
 If some of your network boards transmit more than 512 bytes of data per packet, set this parameter for the largest packet size.
+Owning NLM: lsl.nlm New Packet Receive Buffer Wait Time time Specify how long (in seconds) the operating system waits after receiving a request for a packet receive buffer before granting a new buffer.
+Supported values: 0 seconds to 20Default: 0 This parameter prevents the system from granting too many buffers during a sudden peak in usage.
+If you have an EISA bus master board in your server, don't change this parameter.
+Owning NLM: lsl.nlm